busstoptaktik/geodesy/ruminations/009-rumination.md

 So to fit the 600 seconds of time to the 600 seconds of arc, you will have to navigate through this text at a speed of 60 knots.
 So better get going - see you at the finish line!

+### Prerequisites

+The intention with the following text is to give a quick introduction to the nuts and bolts of the software package **Geodesy**.
+Not to teach you the nuts and bolts of the *science* of geodesy.

+Hence, as a prerequisite, you are supposed to understand enough about geographic coordinates to grasp the "About the title..." section above.
+Also, you need to feel comfortable with the concepts *ellipsoids* and *UTM coordinates*.

 ## Overview

-At its most basic level, RG provides a number of elementary geodetic computational **operators**.
+At its most basic level, RG provides a number of elementary geodetic **operators**.

-**Operators** read a stream of *input coordinates*, modify them by applying some specific algorithm, and write an identically sized stream of *output coordinates*.
+An **operator** reads a stream of *input coordinates*, modifies them by applying its associated algorithm, and writes an identically sized stream of *output coordinates*.

 Most operators exist in *forward* and *inverse* incarnations.
 For example:

-- the **forward utm-operator** takes *geographical coordinates* as its input, and provides *utm coordinates* as its output, while
+- the **forward UTM-operator** takes *geographical coordinates* as its input, and provides *UTM coordinates* as its output, while
-- the **inverse utm-operator** does the opposite: takes *utm coordinates* as input, and provides the corresponding *geographical coordinates* as output.
+- the **inverse UTM-operator** does the opposite: takes *UTM coordinates* as input, and provides the corresponding *geographical coordinates* as output.

 The *elementary operators* can be combined into more *complex operations* using the RG **pipeline mechanism**, where the *output* of one operator provides the *input* of another.